 There are many benefits derived from practising chi gung, and they may be generalized into the following five categories:

 Chi gung encompasses a large variety of both physical and mental training methods designed to help the body and the mind based on Chinese philosophy.
 There are many types of chi gung practice, but it can normally be recognized as a series of carefully choreographed movements or gestures that are designed to promote and manipulate the flow of energy within the practitioner’s body.
 To an external observer, the series of movements are similar to calisthenics or other types of athletic endeavor.
 To the qigong practitioner, the practice requires a unity of mind, body and spirit with the aim of promoting and controlling the flow of chi.

 My name is Dr Howard Tripp and I am the founder of SpiralWise Tai Chi based in Winchester.
 I have been training in tai chi since 1999, and since 2004 under the direct tutorage of Master Wang Hai Jun, who is an official lineage holder of Chen style tai chi (12th Generation).

-I am a Grade A qualified instructor with the Tai Chi Union of Great Britain, having taught informally as a senior student before that for many years.
-Teaching an internal art like tai chi is extremely rewarding but the subtlety makes it a challenge.
+I am a Grade A qualified instructor with the Tai Chi Union of Great Britain, and have run my own classes since 2011 having taught informally as a senior student before that for many years.
+Teaching an internal art like tai chi is extremely rewarding both because the subtlety makes it challenging and because you only discover how well you know something when you try and explain it!
 I therefore enjoy continuously trying to improve my effecitvness as a teacher, which of course means trying to better recognise the needs of my students.

 I teach and predominantly train in authentic and traditional chen style tai chi chuan.
 However over the years I have trained and practised with many other styles and teachers, from whom I have learnt a great deal.
 Other styles/disciplines that I occasionally incoporate into my teaching include Spiralling chi gung, Gao style Bagua, and Yang style.